 Punitive damages, which are awarded for no other reason than to punish the defendant, are a more complex matter.
 In some jurisdictions, they are banned in wrongful death cases, but in others they may be recoverable.

 Wrongful death damages also gather interest as time passes from the date of the death.
 However, you shouldn’t wait to file a wrongful death lawsuit because of this, because your case may be subject to a statute of limitations which limits your ability to file after a certain period (typically around two years).

 A survival action is intended to recover damages that were suffered by the decedent in the period between their injury and death.
 This differs from a wrongful death lawsuit, which aims to collect damages incurred by the survivors, and not the decedent themselves.

 For instance, the decedent may have experienced a certain degree of pain and suffering in the period before their death, or may have lost wages during this time.
 The damages in a survival action, of course, will vary significantly depending on how much, and in what ways, the decedent suffered before dying.

 Like a wrongful death lawsuit, a survival action is filed by the representative of the decedent’s estate.
 However, it is filed on behalf of the decedent rather than the survivors, and the damages will go directly to the decedent’s estate rather than to the survivors.

 Although survival actions are separate from wrongful death lawsuits, the two may be consolidated under some circumstances.

-If a loved one has been killed due to the carelessness of another person, then we at TorkLaw recommend that you contact an experienced personal injury lawyer immediately so he or she can start working right away to obtain all the monetary compensation you are entitled to.
+If a loved one has been killed due to the carelessness of another person, contact the experienced personal injury lawyers at TorkLaw.
+We will work with you to obtain the monetary compensation you need and deserve.